sfoster-prodigy/Zero-Trust-Maturity/Docs/01-discovery/04-data-assessment.md

 #### Data Discovery, classification, and labeling

-**Is manual labeling for documents and containers leveraged and curated by subject matter experts?** (Legacy)
+**Is manual labeling for documents and containers leveraged and curated by subject matter experts?** (Score Legacy)

 - **Legacy:** The organization does not utilize manual labeling for documents and containers, resulting in a lack of precision in identifying and classifying sensitive data.
 This absence of expert curation leads to potential misclassification, inadequate data protection, and increased risk of data breaches.
     - Indicators: